2009 NRL Grand Final: Melbourne Storm

 The Melbourne Storm finished the regular season in 4th position with 14 wins, nine losses and one draw.
-As the minor premiers of the last three seasons and premiers in 2007, some commentators believed that the Melbourne side were below their best in 2009 and doubted they would make a 4th straight grand final.
-But in the first week of the finals series they easily accounted for the defending premiers, the Manly-Warringah Sea Eagles, with a 40 – 12 victory.
-They then defeated the 2006 premiers, the Brisbane Broncos, 40 – 10 to qualify for the grand final.
-The Melbourne Storm are the first side to make four consecutive grand finals since the Parramatta side did so in 1981–84.
+As the minor premiers of the last three seasons and premiers in 2007, some commentators believed that the Melbourne side were below their best in 2009 and doubted they would make a fourth straight grand final.
+But in the first week of the finals series they easily accounted for the defending premiers, the Manly-Warringah Sea Eagles, with a 40–12 victory.
+They then defeated the 2006 premiers, the Brisbane Broncos, 40–10 to qualify for the grand final.
+Melbourne were the first side to make four consecutive grand finals since Parramatta did so from 1981 to 1984.

 Melbourne five-eighth Brett Finch had a chance to break his premiership drought by defeating the side that terminated his contract in April 2009 when coach Daniel Anderson said he was not wanted at the Parramatta club.

 Parramatta Eels

 After a dreadful first half of the season and languishing in 14th position, the Parramatta Eels won 9 of their last 12 games to finish 8th and just make the finals.
 In the first three weeks of the finals series they defeated the top three teams of the home and away season – minor premiers the St. George Illawarra Dragons, the Gold Coast Titans, and arch-rivals the Canterbury-Bankstown Bulldogs.
 The last time the Parramatta club made the grand final was 2001 where they were defeated by the Newcastle Knights and the last time they won the premiership was in 1986.
 They were the first team to come from 8th position to make the NRL Grand Final and if they had won they would have been the first team ever ranked below 6th to win the premiership.
 Canterbury's appearance in the 1998 grand final came from 9th position, but under a different finals system.

-Parramatta Eels fullback and Dally M Medallist Jarryd Hayne was in danger of missing the match after being placed on report for sliding in with his knees out to stop a try and connecting with the head of Canterbury winger Bryson Goodwin.
-The incident was reviewed by the NRL Match Review Panel on 27 September and Hayne received a grade one sentence, allowing him to play.
-This set up one of the great grand final match-ups as Hayne played opposite current Melbourne and Australian fullback and 2008 Golden Boot Winner Billy Slater.